KRR-Oxford/DeepOnto/docs/om_models.md

   - `early_stop_patience (Optional[int])`: the number of patiences for early stopping, default is `None`.
   - `device_num (int)`: the id of GPU device for mapping prediction; for fine-tuning, it by default uses multiple GPUs.

+### Outputs
+BERTMap's outputs are stored in either `exp_dir/bertmap/global_match` or `exp_dir/bertmap/pair_score` depending on which mode is selected.

+For `pair_score`, depending on the alignment flag (`src2tgt` or `tgt2src`) of the input unscored mappings (in `AnchoredOntoMappings` as this mode is usually for ranking candidates), the output scored mappings will be stored in `exp_dir/bertmap/pair_score/src2tgt` or `exp_dir/bertmap/pair_score/tgt2src`.

+For `global_match`:
+- If both `match_src2tgt` and `match_tgt2src` are set to be `true` in config, then the mappings predicted from both directions will be generated in `exp_dir/bertmap/global_match/src2tgt` and `exp_dir/bertmap/global_match/tgt2src`, respectively.
+- The best mapping type (`src2tgt`, `tgt2src`, or `combined`) is determined by the performance on validation mappings (`src2tgt` by default if without validation).
+- Mapping extension and repair is applied on mappings that obtain best validation results; however, when `combined` wins, the refinement procedure is applied to both.
+- Final outputs will be stored in `exp_dir/bertmap/global_match/final_output.maps.{pkl,json,tsv}` after the mapping refinement.
+- Evaluation conducted on `src2tgt` or `tgt2src` prediction mappings needs to add in mapping score threshold but no need for the final outputs.

 ## EditSimiarity & StringMatch

 `EditSimiarity` is a simple rule-based ontology alignment system that computes the normalized edit similarities (1 - normalized edit distance) between class labels and use the maximum of them as the mappping score.
 It performs surprisingly well for ontology pairs that have a similar naming scheme. `StringMatch` is a special case of `EditSimiarity` that considers only mapping scores of 1.0.